Cream-Crusher/uploading_photos_to_vk_group/README.md

 Python3 should be already installed.

-hen use pip to install dependencies:
+Use pip to install dependencies:

 ```bash
 pip install -r requirements.txt